 This list purposely doesn't include Balboa Park's museums because they are such known attractions.
 Except maybe this one: the San Diego Model Railroad Museum.
 Tucked away in the Casa Del Prado, the museum isn't always noticed by visitors heading to the Natural History Museum or the Fleet Science Center.
 But if you want to see something cool, you'll want to make a detour here.
 At 28,000 square feet, the museum is the world's largest operating model railroad museum.
 This unique museum contains four enormous scale and model layouts, built by separate clubs, which depict railroads of the Southwest in O, HO, and N scales.
 In addition, the San Diego Model Railroad Museum features a Toy Train Gallery with an interactive Lionel layout for children and state-of-the-art theater lighting.

 07 of 10

-If you've ever been on the west 6th Avenue side of Balboa Park, near the Cabrillo Bridge, you might have noticed a congregation of people dessed in all white rolling things on a smooth, flat lawn.
+If you've ever been on the west 6th Avenue side of Balboa Park, near the Cabrillo Bridge, you might have noticed a congregation of people dressed in all white rolling things on a smooth, flat lawn.
 That, my friends, is the San Diego Lawn Bowling Club conducting matches.
 Organized in 1932 with five founding members, the San Diego Lawn Bowling Club is still going strong with active members.
 Club membership is open to anyone with an interest in the game.
-And level of club involvement can range from playing in the occasional club social game, to participating in club tournaments, to competing in high-level regional and national competition.
+And the level of club involvement can range from playing in the occasional club social game to participating in club tournaments to competing in high-level regional and national competition.
 Sitting and watching the games is very calming, but at the same time you realize there is a level of skill involved.
 And if your curiosity is such that you want to give lawn bowling a try, club members gladly give the public lessons.

 08 of 10